|

 tacos_eating to heal hormones

-First and foremost, don’t cut carbs.
 Instead, keep your plate balanced.
-When having a bowl of pasta, try to choose 100% whole grain pasta, or an alternative, like a chickpea or lentil-based pasta.
+When having a bowl of pasta, for example, choose 100% organic whole grain pasta, or an alternative, like a chickpea or lentil-based pasta.
 Additionally, add protein and healthy fats.
 This could look like having grilled chicken on the side, sautéed shrimp, as well as a pesto-based sauce.
 Protein and fat don’t cause the same blood sugar spike as carbs, so they’re helpful to have on your plate.

 Chronic stress causes everything from cortisol (our stress hormone) to blood sugar to increase.
 Beyond implementing mindfulness practices during the day, figuring out your stress triggers, etc., consider taking a relieving supplement.
 This is my favorite blend of adaptogens to help fight stress.
 And this is my daily de-stress app.